-Your Landon home includes a predetermined landscaping package.
+Your Landon Home includes a predetermined landscaping package.
 The selection, quality and maturity of these plants will vary by community.
-There are no substitutions or selection of plants used in your landscape package.
 Your Community Sales Manager can provide additional details.

 Surveys and Easements

 The dimensions of your home site will be shown on the recorded plat for your community.
 Prior to construction, professionals will survey your home site.
 The corners will be staked, and your home will be placed using the corners as a guide.
 The specific placement of your home will be determined by a variety of factors including, but not limited to, the lot location and orientation, the unique dimensions of certain lots, the aesthetics of the street scene and the requirements of any and all governmental agencies involved.